bug problem

 Adult

-Adult flies break out of their shell and begin looking for a mate.
-They have, at most, three months to reproduce.
-Three months is quite long enough though.
-They "breed like flies," as the saying goes, and lay up to 900 eggs.
+Adult flies break out of their shell and immediately begin looking for a mate.
+They have, at most, three months to reproduce, which is a considerable period in their short lifespan.
+They "breed like flies," as the saying goes, and a single female can lay up to 900 eggs during her life, ensuring rapid population growth.

 What happens when a fly lands on your food?